zipizap/vendingMaxine/README.md

             [x] Schema.yaml: enhancements to simpler and powerfull yaml structure to express presentation-fiels and data-fields, and how they convert to Schema.json
             [x] go: implement Schema.yaml enhancements and convertion to Schema.json [ ] "feel the speed" - verify its usefull ;)
-              [ ] Schema.yaml: rewrite with new yaml structure
-              [ ] conversion to Schema.json ok?
+              [x] Schema.yaml: rewrite with new yaml structure [x] conversion to Schema.json ok?
               [ ] webpage shows Schema.yaml correctly?
+                [ ] fix: html-formatted-text not showing up [ ] catalog hot-reload from disk "easiable"? for debug

+        [ ] for debug: enable hot-reload
+        [ ]

-        [ ] markdown descriptions: webpage js should render markdown->html in all descriptions of the schema, before using the schema in the jseditor
+        [x] markdown descriptions: webpage js should render markdown->html in all descriptions of the schema, before using the schema in the jseditor

         [ ] je: revise options: theme, bootstrap5?  any theme but should look organized and show descriptions with htlm (bootstrap3 did it in examples)